keithro/pickup-client/planning/notes.md

 # Todo
+- Move new event form to own component
+- Style login/register form
+- Style new event form
-- Add env variables for url
+- Add delete confirmation modal
+- Profile edit page
 - FIND A WAY TO MAKE SURE STATE IS UPDATED AFTER ADDING NEW EVENT
 - Change heights to min-height and remove 'overflow: hidden'
-- Move new event form to own component
-- Add delete confirmation modal
 - Comment dates use [Moment.js](https://momentjs.com/))
-- Change urls to production database
-- Profile page
 - Add tooltip to "going" list or/and add going list to EventInfo
 -